alloc/filespy/README.md

 - Ensures file paths use forward slashes
 - Protects against reentrancy by using `setImmediate` before emitting
 - Splits up long-running listeners with `setImmediate`
+- Crashes if you don't handle `error` events

 &nbsp;